 Pfeiffer University Bachelor of Arts in Elementary Education (B.A.)
+Bachelor of Arts in Special Education (B.A.)

-The Pfeiffer University Bachelor's degree in Elementary Education is a 4-year degree offered on Randolph Community College's Asheboro Campus through Pfeiffer University.
+The Pfeiffer University Bachelor's degrees are 4-year degrees offered on Randolph Community College's Asheboro Campus through Pfeiffer University.
 The collaborative agreement between Pfeiffer University and Randolph Community College began in spring of 2008 as part of Randolph Community College's University Center of Randolph County.
 The general education courses are offered through Randolph Community College.
-The major courses are offered and bachelor's degree is granted by Pfeiffer University.
+The major courses are offered and bachelor's degrees are granted by Pfeiffer University.